 There are also lots of Chinese sellers that tend to copy products and sell them for much cheaper.
 So you always have to differentiate yourself and work hard at making sure you get 5-star reviews every single time.

 Amazon charges a CPA fee, usually in the range of 8% to 15%, for each sale.
 The percentage varies based on the product category.
 This fee can go as low as 8% (for personal computers) and as high as 45% (for Amazon Device Accessories).

 After the seller fees, taxes, FBA fees (if you’re using FBA), and advertising costs, you’re left with small profit margins on each item.

 Amazon has clear rules in place to maintain a safe and enjoyable experience for buyers.
-The company will suspend online sellers if they violate any of their five community rules and you can end up losing your entire Amazon business.
+The company will suspend online sellers if they violate any of their five community rules and you can lose your entire Amazon business.
 Sometimes these violations can be out of your control.

-For example, a competitor could make false infringement accusations which leads Amazon to suspend your listing and open a case against you.
-Your listing could be inactive for weeks on end until the case is closed.
+For example, a competitor could make false infringement accusations, leading Amazon to suspend your listing and open a case against you.
+Your listing could be inactive for weeks until the case is closed.

 Selling on your eCommerce store

 Building your eCommerce store can be a big step in the right direction to grow your business.
 It might sound intimidating, but it doesn't have to be.
 You can use an eCommerce platform like Shopify or BigCommerce and set up your store in minutes.